Strategy of Breakthrough for Health and Wealth

 Dr. Kevin Ham

-In 1957, Walt Disney faced bankruptcy trying to finish Sleeping Beauty, upon which he bet his entire company.
+In 1957, Walt Disney faced bankruptcy while trying to finish Sleeping Beauty, a project upon which he had bet his entire company.
 So he imposed extreme time limits, forcing creative breakthroughs.
 This extreme time constraint became creativity.

 In Business: